Felix Albrecht Harta: Return to Salzburg and later life (1950–1967)

 In the spring of 1950, Harta returned to Salzburg.
 He exhibited his English watercolors and drawings in a collective exhibition at the Salzburg Künstlerhaus, and resumed relationships with his old friends and a large circle of Salzburg celebrities.
 According to his personal records, he was deeply occupied with thoughts of religious content, motivated by his experiences during the war.
 This preoccupation with religious themes was not new, since many of his post-WWI paintings were religious in nature.

 In September 1954, on the occasion of Harta's 70th birthday, a collective exhibition of Harta's life work was presented at the Salzburg Künstlerhaus.
 In April 1955 the Staatsdruckerei Vienna opened a collective of Harta's oeuvre where he exhibited around 100 oil paintings and an approximately equal number of watercolors and drawings.
 In 1956, he organized the Internationale Portrait Ausstellung which took place between July 19 to August 12 in the Salzburg Künstlerhaus.
 Harta contacted his friends and colleagues scattered across the world for help in bringing portraits for the exhibition.
 Many countries and notable artists were represented, such as Albert Birkle, Albert Paris Gütersloh, Oskar Kokoschka, Anton Kolig and Carry Hauser.
 The catalog shows that Harta exhibited six works, two oils, two watercolors, a charcoal, and an etching.
 During this time, he painted many portraits, and was considered to be the leading portraitist of Salzburg society.
 He drew luminaries such as Wilhelm Furtwängler, Herbert von Karajan, and Clemens Holzmeister.
 In 1956 he painted President Dwight D. Eisenhower’s portrait, which was presented to Ike as a gift.

-In December of 1959, Harta’s wife, Elisabeth passes after a long illness.
+In December 1959, Harta’s wife, Elisabeth passes after a long illness.
 In the fall of 1960, he marries the Baroness Margarethe Daisy De Baillou, and they live together quietly in the Pfeiffergasse in Salzburg.

 In a diary entry, in 1960, Harta philosophizes about his life:

 "A strange time, a time of tension and fulfillment, of expectation and resignation, problems pile up wherever I look, and yet I stand Inwardly above them; perhaps lack of ambition is the reason I have already achieved so much in life and lost so much, so the feeling of joy is muted and I do not think much of happiness.
 The world in which I live is alien to me I miss any relationship with atoms, moon rockets, and whatever kind of mind agitates today.
 Man does not change, he has remained the same with all his faults and virtues."